jamestowers/wp-timeline/README.md

 # wp-timeline
 Wordpress plugin to display a basic timeline with markers when there are posts

-Set up using the Wordpress PLugin Boilerplate Generator: http://wppb.me/
+Set up using the Wordpress Plugin Boilerplate Generator: http://wppb.me/

 #Instructions
-Activate the plaugin and use the shortcode `[wp_timeline]`
+Activate the plugin and use the shortcode `[wp_timeline]` to display the timeline